 Expand Your Hardscaping

 In very wet, marshy areas, some muddy spots in the yard may be unavoidable.
 That doesn’t mean you can’t still use that part of the yard, though.
-Adding a new hardscaping feature will let you reclaim the muddy area while also improving the overall appearance and utility of your landscape.
+Adding a new hardscaping feature will let you get back the muddy area and make your landscape look better and work better.

 If the muddy section connects two parts of your property, build a path of a material that won’t turn to mud, such as gravel over landscape fabric or flagstone.